samf01/irbisio-site/content/pages/strategy.md

         changing the landscape and timescales for cleantech investing and offering investors the opportunity to make strong returns over a relatively short period.
-    - title: Risk Management
+    - title: Risk management
       body: " Cleantech companies are often at the forefront of new and innovative technologies and have often been associated with high-risk investing.
         Technology due diligence and implementation expertise are the core of de-risking these investments and companies and realising the potential to generate significant returns."
-    - title: Due Diligence
+    - title: Due diligence
       body: As with any investment, it's crucial to perform due diligence to understand the financial and operational risks involved in cleantech investing.
-    - title: ESG Factors
+    - title: ESG factors
-      body: These are integral in cleantech.
-These factors include the company's impact on the environment, its treatment of employees, and its governance and transparency.
+      body: These are integral to cleantech.
+Factors include the company's impact on the environment, its treatment of employees, and its governance and transparency.
-  footer: In cleantech is a unique opportunity to generate financial returns while
+  footer: Cleantech is a unique opportunity to generate financial returns while
     contributing to a more sustainable future.
 By understanding the market, diversifying your investments, considering ESG factors, and performing due diligence, investors can maximise their returns and make a positive impact.